 Since COVID-19 first entered our lives, some of us started drinking a little bit more.
 In Australia, a standard drink is one that contains 10 grams of alcohol.
 Ideally, it’s best to drink no more than 10 standard drinks per week and no more than four on any one day.

-It’s also a good idea to have two alcohol-free days per week.
 And yes, we get it – it’s tricky keeping track of the numbers.
 Especially when every glass is a different size and every type of drink has a different alcohol content.

 Beer has a much lower alcohol content than the same amount of wine, for example.
 Many pre-mixed spirits such as a rum-and-cola have more alcohol than beer.
 And without the mixer, spirits soar on the alcohol content charts.